Field Sim develops training and electronics simulators, enabling companies to train new technicians in days rather than months.

 The risk that a newly trained person will leave after getting trained is too great for many companies to take the chance.
 Instead, they bid up the wages of the few experienced people who are willing to jump ship or aren't currently employed for some reason.
 And they increase the workload for their existing employees.
 Or they turn down jobs, walking away from the ability to provide growth opportunities for their employees and shrinking the profits they can deliver.

-Using a library of 4K video-based courses that show how to do everything from installing electrical boxes to pulling wire to inspecting and troubleshooting systems, we train techs in just days.
+Using a library of 4k video-based courses that show how to do everything from installing electrical boxes to pulling wire to inspecting and troubleshooting systems, we train techs in just days.
 These are not webinars.
 No Death-by-PowerPoint!
 These courses approach training as though the apprentice or technician were in the field with the instructor learning from real-world situations.
 The focus is on teaching practical skills that are used in the field.
-Many of the scenes are shot at actual jobsites.
+Many of the scenes were filmed at real jobsites.

-Our courses are sold using a SaaS model with annual subscriptions.
+Our courses are sold using a per-seat license model.
 Because the methods and skills for working in the skilled trades have evolved so little over the last 30 years, our training courses require less ongoing maintenance and updates than the software that is used to host them.
 We think of it as a build once - sell forever approach.

 Companies can purchase bundled packages of courses for multiple employees.
 Each manager can assign specific courses to each of their employees and track their progress.
 Because our training uses a mobile-friendly approach, techs can complete their training during downtime on jobsites with little or no impact to revenue.

-When our catalog of training courses is completely built out, employers will be able to shrink new employee training from months down to weeks or days.
-Managers and their senior technicians will be freed up to focus on their jobs instead of having to teach the new guy everything.
+By offloading traditional OJT to Field Sim, managers and senior technicians are free to focus on their jobs instead of teaching the new guy everything.
 Our training also opens up the talent pool from which employers can recruit.
 They no longer have to focus primarily on hiring folks with industry experience.

 And here's a video showing results from what has been built so far: